sohsatoh/Apple-Music-Importer/README.md

 ### Global Options

-- `-rh, --request-headers` (required): Path to the JSON file containing request headers for the Apple Music API
+- `--request-headers` (required): Path to the JSON file containing request headers for the Apple Music API
-- `-tl, --track-list`: Path to a file containing track information (useful for resuming imports)
+- `--track-list`: Path to a file containing track information (useful for resuming imports)
-- `-c, --country-code`: Country code for Apple Music search (default: US)
+- `--country-code`: Country code for Apple Music search (default: US)
-- `-l, --limit`: Number of search results to retrieve (default: 3)
+- `--limit`: Number of search results to retrieve (default: 3)
 - `--require-confirm`: Requires confirmation for artist name mismatches (skips automatically if not set)

 ## Requirements